akinsanyaayomide/ADNNTimeLeaks/README.md

 ```
 where 127.0.0.1 represents the ip address the server is hosted at.
 This value must be the same as whatever value the server is hosted on.

-Once the client side script is done running a timing profile csv file would be generated e,g `lan_client_server_timing_branch_cancer.csv`
+Once the client side script is done running a timing profile csv file would be generated e.g `lan_client_server_timing_branch_cancer.csv`

 This completes the Profiling stage